Where is my water shut off valve located?

 The best way to prepare your water heater for winter is to schedule a flush and inspection.
 Winter is the worst time to be left without hot water!
 An annual flush and inspection will help ensure that your water heater is in top condition and running at maximum efficiency.
-If you are interested in scheduling annual water heater maintenance, call Lantz’s Lakeside Plumbing and AC at 512-267-1188.
+If you are interested in scheduling annual water heater maintenance, call Lantz’s Lakeside Plumbing & AC at 512-267-1188.

 Ice Cubes and Egg Shells Sharpen Garbage Disposal Blades